 - Religion 299, Theoretical Perspectives in the Study of Religion.

 - Religion 398a and 399b, a two-semester senior seminar and thesis program.

 - Three additional half-year courses drawn from outside the major's area of concentration.

 - Junior Colloquium: An informal required gathering of the Junior majors once each semester.
 Students should complete a worksheet in advance in consultation with their major advisor and bring copies of the completed worksheet to the meeting.

-- At least six of each major's 11 courses must be taken in the Haverford religion department.
+- At least six of each major's 11 courses must be taken in the Haverford Religion department.
 Students planning to study abroad should construct their programs in advance with the department.
-Students seeking religion credit for abroad courses should write a formal petition to the department upon their return and submit all relevant course materials.
+Students seeking religion credit for study abroad courses should write a formal petition to the department upon their return and submit all relevant course materials.
 Petitioned courses should be included within the student's designated area of concentration.

 - In some rare cases, students may petition the department for exceptions to the major requirements.
 Such petitions must be presented to the department for approval in advance.

 - Final evaluation of the major program will consist of written work, including a thesis, and an oral examination completed in the context of the Senior Seminar, Religion 398a and 399b.

 Advising for the major takes place in individual meetings between majors and faculty advisors and in a departmental colloquium held once each semester.
 At this colloquium, majors will present their proposed programs of study with particular attention to their work in the area of concentration.
 All majors should fill out and bring the Religion Major Worksheet to the colloquium.